lluisgomez/TextProposals/evaluation/README.md

 ## Object proposals evaluation

-Execute in the following commands in the MATLAB command window:
+Execute the following commands in the MATLAB command window:

 ```
 txt2mat_SVT